apathy-codes/Hacking-Course/README.md

 # Hacking-Course
 Scripts written during hacking intro course by zSecurity Will update as new commands are needed.
+This is for educational purposes ran on VM machines, do not access devices you do not own or have authorization to attack.

 ## Commands required for scripts: